agauli/SES-Logs-Dashboard/README.md

 ### Prerequisites

 - Send SES events to cloudwatch log.
+  Deploy cloudformation template ses-log-processing-lambda.yaml to set up an AWS Lambda function that process SES logs and send them to CloudWatch for analysis.
 - Docker and Docker Compose installed on your machine.
-- Access to an Amazon SES account with SNS configured to forward logs.

 ### Setup